Skip to main content

 Latest News

-Washington, D.C. — Today, Rep. Robert Garcia, Ranking Member of the Committee on Oversight and Government Reform, issued a statement following the Department of Justice’s public release of transcript and audio from Deputy Attorney General Todd Blanche’s interview with Ghislaine Maxwell:
+Washington, D.C. — Today, Rep. Robert Garcia, Ranking Member of the Committee on Oversight and Government Reform, issued the following statement after the Supreme Court declined to hear Ghislaine Maxwell’s petition to overturn her sex trafficking conviction and 20-year prison sentence.

 Subcommittees